derBroBro/flyingit/README.md

-# Image to import git to fly
+# Image to import git content to concourse
 Fly and git is included.
 On a start, a connection to concourse will be build up, the code will be cloned and a given file will be imported.

+## Paramters
 ```
 $CC_URL concourse URL
 $CC_USER concourse User